Building a modern playbook for supply chain strategy and logistics stardom

-At our recent webinar, held with Supply Chain and Logistics consultancy Hatmill, Proxima’s Simon Geale welcomed Joe Metcalf, Johnathan Foster, Neil Jordan, and Simon Dixon to discuss their advice on the tools needed now to achieve supply chain and logistics success across: warehousing, automation, freight, and reverse logistics.
+At our recent webinar, held with Supply Chain Strategy and Logistics consultancy Hatmill, Proxima’s Simon Geale welcomed Joe Metcalf, Johnathan Foster, Neil Jordan, and Simon Dixon to discuss their advice on the tools needed now to achieve supply chain and logistics success across: warehousing, automation, freight, and reverse logistics.
 Here are some key takeaways from the session about the state of the market:

 Growth of automation

 We have seen a notable increase in the implementation of automation since the last recession.
 This has been driven predominantly by retailers looking to adopt automated supply chains and manufacturing processes.
 This trend has further evolved due to labor shortages since Brexit, which has been coupled with the rise of the returns market and increased online shopping, requiring flexible supply chains and increased accuracy.
 Businesses considering automation should first involve the ‘experts’ to truly understand its functions and benefits, before integrating automation systems fully into their business operation.
 Whilst many organisations cite a desire to become digital businesses, automation should be considered as in the key tool in achieving this.

 International and domestic challenges of freight amidst COVID-19

 One cannot ignore the fracture of supply chains across businesses, as they look to cope with challenging demands during the pandemic.
 Many international in-bound imports were able to maintain successful operation through the height of lockdowns, using larger ships, with increased capacity.
 Meanwhile, in Europe, the landscape has been stable, but newly implemented border checks have impacted the movement of goods, something to consider as we approach Brexit.